Hereditary (2018) - Review

 TL;DR (Conclusion)

 Hereditary manages to do some creepy and cool things you don't normally get to see in a horror movie.
 The camera angles, the long takes, the direction, and the acting all work well together to create an uncomfortable experience unlike most others.
-The side effect to these stylistic choices is that the experience drags and builds up the plot in a way that would make it almost impossible for any ending to satisfy one's expectations.
-I definitely want more horror movies like Hereditary to exist; I want horror movies to take more creative risks, focus on characterization, and attempt being scary without resorting to clichés or jump-scares.
+The side effect of these stylistic choices is that the experience drags and builds up the plot in a way that would make it almost impossible for any ending to satisfy one's expectations.
+I definitely want more horror movies like Hereditary to exist; I want horror movies to take more creative risks, focus on characterization, and attempt to be scary without resorting to clichés or jump-scares.
 I just hope that those movies come up with some better plots.

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!